Herbie Collins

 Herbert Leslie Collins (21 January 1888 – 28 May 1959) was an Australian cricketer who played 19 Test matches between 1921 and 1926.
 An all-rounder, he captained the Australian team in eleven Tests, winning five, losing two with another four finishing in draws.
 In a Test career delayed by First World War he scored 1,352 runs at an average of 45.06, including four centuries.
 Collins was also a successful rugby league footballer, winning the 1911 NSWRFL season's grand final with the Eastern Suburbs club.

 Collins was a keen gambler, a pastime that became habitual during his time as a soldier in the Great War.
 After the war, he played with the Australian Imperial Forces cricket team (AIF XI) that toured England, South Africa and Australia and was later appointed captain of the team.
 He was not a stylish or forceful batsman, preferring to rely on nudges and deflections to score runs.
 His slow left arm off-spin, bowled from a two step run up, was seldom seen after the AIF XI tour.
 On return to Australia, he made his Test début against England at the Sydney Cricket Ground (SCG) scoring 104 in the second innings; the fifth Australian to score a century on Test début.
 He was appointed captain of the Australian team in 1921 in South Africa, when the previous captain, Warwick Armstrong, fell ill.

 His Test career finished in disappointment and in a cloud of suspicion when Australia lost the Fifth Test and the Ashes against England in 1926.
 While some former players and cricket administrators suspected a case of match fixing, no material evidence supporting this has emerged.
 After his retirement from cricket, Collins used his gambling knowledge to start a career in horse racing, working as a bookmaker and commission agent.

 Early career

 Collins was born in Darlinghurst, an inner suburb of Sydney, the son of Thomas, an accountant, and Emma (née Charlton).
 He attended Albion Street (Superior) Public School, where he showed an aptitude for cricket and rugby union.
 He played his early cricket with Paddington Cricket Club, bowling left arm spinners and batting well enough to be selected at 19 for the New South Wales cricket team (NSW).

-He made his first-class cricket debut against South Australia in 1909–1910 and was disappointing, scoring three and one and taking 1/35.
+He made his first-class cricket debut against South Australia in 1909–10, scoring three and one and taking 1/35.
 He played one further match for the season, against Victoria.
-For the next two seasons, his opportunities at first-class level were limited but he managed to play against the touring South African and English sides.
+For the next two seasons, his opportunities at first-class level were limited but he played against the touring South African and English sides.